 Our programs and services are available to anyone living in the Central Kootenay region.
 If you need help accessing any of our programs or services, please let us know.

-We recognize that starting and running a business can be a challenging process and we have several programs aimed to support people living with disabilities.
+We recognize that starting and running a business can be a challenging process and we have several programs aimed to support people living with disabilities or persistent multiple barriers.

 Self Employment Program

 If you identify as a person with a disability or a person with persistent multiple barriers, then you may be eligible for the Self Employment Program.
 Please review our page on eligibility.
 If it sounds like a good fit, then your next step is visiting the WorkBC Centre closest to you to start the referral process.